How to Use Apple Intelligence to Create Shortcuts on iPhone

 Add Show Content action and see the response

 You can also choose the ChatGPT model in the Shortcuts app, which is best for more advanced tasks.
-However, it is also the least secure one, since your data will be shared with ChatGPT and Apple will have no control over its usage.
+However, your data will be shared with ChatGPT.
+Here's a quick shortcut I created to get Instagram captions for my photos.

 1. Tap on the + icon in the Shortcuts app, and then tap on the i icon from the bottom bar.